Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Summary and Discussion

 The LAT \gama-ray excess near the virial radius is found to be $2.2\sigma$, or slightly higher, in all three clusters.
 Such confidence levels are to be expected, based on previous studies (\Stack, \ComaB), when analysing an individual cluster, due to the limited photon statistics, the instrumental point spread function, and the strong Galactic foreground.
 The TS-based statistics show comparable significance levels, except in A2319, which suffers from a considerable Galactic foreground due to its low latitude.
 Adopting the mean CRE acceleration rate inferred from a previous stacking of LAT clusters (\Stack) reduces the fit to a one-parameter model, raising the significance of shock detection in all cases.

-The detection of the \gama-ray and SZ signals, and their interpretation as associated with each other and with the virial shock, are further supported by the inferred radii and properties of the virial shocks.
+The detection of the \gama-ray and SZ signals, and their interpretation as associated with each other and arising from the virial shock, are further supported by the inferred radii and properties of the virial shocks.
 First, while the shock radius $\tau_s$ is treated as a free parameter in each analysis of each cluster, it is found to be near the virial radius in all cases.
-Second, while in each cluster $\tau_s$ is treated independently in \gama-ray and SZ analyses, the two values are found to be consistent with each other, within $1\sigma$, in A2319 and A2142 (in Coma, non-sphericity complicates the comparison); this is illustrated by the vertical lines in Figures \ref{fig:A2319_significance} and \ref{fig:A2142_significance}.
+Second, while in each cluster $\tau_s$ is treated independently in \gama-ray and SZ analyses, the two values are found to be consistent with each other, within $1\sigma$, in A2319 and A2142 (illustrated by the proximity of the vertical lines in Figures \ref{fig:A2319_significance} and \ref{fig:A2142_significance}); in Coma, non-sphericity complicates the comparison.
 Third, the shock Mach numbers are found to be high, as expected in a virial shock.
 And fourth, the acceleration rates $\xi_e\dot{m}$ inferred from the \gama-ray signals are consistent among the three clusters (see discussion below) and with previous studies.

 The SZ signature of a virial shock can be used to boost the sensitivity for the detection of the leptonic emission from the shock, or vice versa.
 One option is to use the shock radius inferred from SZ as a prior for the \gama-ray analysis.
 Another option is to carry out a joint SZ--\gama-ray analysis.
 Both methods are shown to raise the significance of the \gama-ray detection.
 For example, a joint analysis of A2142 yields a $3.5\sigma$ shock detection.
 Further fixing the acceleration rate on the value inferred from stacking other clusters yields a higher, $3.9\sigma$ signal.